HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 When a `[FHIR resource]-update` event is received by a Subscriber, the application should respond as is appropriate for its clinical use.
 For example, an image reading application may choose to ignore an observation describing a patient's blood pressure.
 Since transactional change sets are used during information exchange, no problems are caused by applications deciding to ignore exchanged information not relevant to their function.
 However, they should read and retain the `context.versionId` of the anchor context provided in the event for later use.

+#### Number of Entries in Transaction Bundle

+FHIRcast doesn't prescribe a limit on the number of entries in the transaction Bundle; however, implementers should expect a limit for production-grade software.
+Generally, the upper range of entries in a FHIRcast transaction bundle is in the *dozens*.
+Recipients SHOULD return an error when they receive a FHIRcast event notification that is too large to support.
+Specifically, recipients SHALL either synchronously return an HTTP error status of [HTTP 413 - Content Too Large](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/413), or asynchronously a `syncerror` with an `OperationOutcome.issue.code` = "[too-long](https://hl7.org/fhir/R4/valueset-issue-type.html)".

 #### Experimental Capability – Update events outside of current context

 {% include infonote.html text='Implementer feedback on safety and complexity vs value of content updates (1) to a report other than the one being authored, and/or (2) outside of a user session entirely.
 Also, why shouldn\'t this interaction simply use standard RESTful FHIR?' %}